AndrewSpec/Network-device-presence-sensor/README.md

-# iPhone WiFi Presence Sensor for Hubitat
+# Network device presence sensor for Hubitat
-A virtual presence sensor for Hubitat that checks if an iPhone is on the WiFi network.
+A virtual presence sensor for Hubitat that checks if an network device is present on the network.

-Note: iPhones can put their WiFi to sleep, so you should not use this as your only way of detecting presence.
-However, it can be used to augment other presence sensors.
-Interpret results this way:

-- If this sensor shows "present", the iPhone is DEFINITELY present.
+- If this sensor shows "present", your device is returning http 200 status or a selected phrase.
-- If this sensor shows "not present", the iPhone may or may not be present.
-We don't know.
+- If this sensor shows "not present", the device is returing http status code other than 200 or it doesn't match your defined phrase

-## Compatibility
-I only have iPhone devices to test with, but other users have reported it working with the following Android devices.
-I cannot provide support for Android myself though.
-- Nexus 5x
-- Pixel XL
-- Pixel 3XL
-- S9
-- Nokia 6
-- Note 9
-- S8+

 ## Installation

-The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).

-However, if you must install  manually:
+Manual installation:

 1. Open your Hubitat web page
 2. Go to the "Drivers Code" page
 3. Click "+ New Driver"
-4. Paste in the contents of iPhoneWiFiPresenceSensor.groovy
+4. Paste in the contents of networkDevicePresenceSensor.groovy
 5. Click "Save"
 6. Go to the "Devices" page
 7. Click "+ Add Virtual Device"
 8. Set "Device Name" and "Device Network Id" to anything you like.
-Set "Type" to "iPhone Wifi Presence Sensor".
+Set "Type" to "Network device presence sensor".
 9. Click "Save Device"
 10. On the device list, click the name of your new sensor
-11. Set "IP Address" to the local static IP address of the iPhone.
+11. Set "IP Address" to the local static IP address of your device
+12. Set protocol if other that http (like https)
+13. Optionally set your search phrase that will be matched (the URL address returns that phrase)
-12. Click "Save Preferences"
+14. Click "Save Preferences"